 I’m Amanda, founder and CEO of Kandy Apple Mama.

 Of course, that’s only 1 piece of my puzzle.
-I’m not only a blogger, but also an artist, an entrepreneur, mama of two wonderful girls, fiancé to the most amazing man, a coffee and Netflix addict, lover of cuddles, learning, and always improving.
+I’m not only a blogger, but also an artist and an ambitious entrepreneur.
+The mama of two wonderful girls and fiancé to the most amazing man.
+A coffee and Netflix addict who loves tattoos.
+An empowered woman who never stops learning.

 I am a huge proponent of the mantra “embrace your journey” because life is not a race to the finish line!
-It’s a long and challenging journey through countless trials and tribulations that mold you into the person you are meant to be.
+It’s a long and challenging journey that – through countless trials and tribulations – molds you into the person you are meant to be.

 This blog has become part of my epic life journey.

-What started as a virtual “babe cave” where I could share my creative projects and parenting experiences, has turned into something even greater.
+What started as a virtual “babe cave” where I could share my creative projects and divorced parent experiences, has turned into something even greater.
 It has turned into a place to share tons of helpful information for women, mothers, and their children.
-It’s become a platform for change, positivity, and self-improvement.
-Read Kandy Apple Mama’s About page to learn more.
+(Read Kandy Apple Mama’s About page to learn more.)

 Not only that, but it’s also become my job, my business, my mission, my escape, AND my third baby.
 Ha!